Grasshopper mouse: Biology

 The three species in this genus of New World mice are only distantly related to the common house mouse, Mus musculus.
 They are endemic to the United States and Mexico.
 The southern grasshopper mouse has around a 3.5 to 5.0 in long body and a tail that is generally 1.0 to 2.5 in long.
 Its behavior is distinct from other mice.

-It is a carnivorous rodent, dining on insects (such as grasshoppers), worms, spiders, centipedes, mantis, scorpions, snakes, and even other mice.
+It is a carnivorous rodent, dining on insects (such as grasshoppers), worms, spiders, centipedes, scorpions, snakes, and even other mice.
 It also stalks its prey in the manner of a cat, sneaking up quietly, and defends its territory by "howling" like a small wolf.
 The grasshopper mouse is known to be immune to various venoms released by its prey (scorpions, snakes, etc.).
 Grasshopper mice are nocturnal and avoid exposure to bright light.

 Ecology

 Diet

 Grasshopper mice prey on highly venomous arthropods.
-One example is centipedes that normally kill lesser mice by injecting deadly toxin through their venomous forcipules.
+One example is centipedes that normally kill less resistant mice by injecting deadly toxins through their venomous forcipules.
 Grasshopper mice move swiftly, while centipedes can only inject their toxin if their prey is held by the centipede's needle-sharp claws.
 The mouse is agile enough to stay out of the reach of the centipede's claws.
 The mouse attacks by repeatedly biting through the centipede's hard exoskeleton.
 Each attack on the centipede damages its central nervous system, until the centipede is paralyzed and the grasshopper mouse can eat it safely.

 Another example of a venomous arthropod is the bark scorpion (Centruroides sculpturatus).
 The grasshopper mouse survives in the deserts of southwest United States by feeding on the bark scorpion, which are plentiful, due to other resources being less common.

 Their aggressive nature extends beyond their hunting habits: when held in captivity with other mice, they will often kill and eat those other mice.
 However, they have a disadvantage when it involves capturing in open areas because of their short legs and wide bodies (which reduces their speed).
-Fortunately, due to their ability to maneuver well, they are able to move quickly in narrow areas allowing them to capture their prey more efficiently.
+Due to their ability to maneuver well, they are able to move quickly in narrow areas allowing them to capture their prey more efficiently.